Murray Waas: Education and early career

 Waas was born in Philadelphia, Pennsylvania, and originally hoped to have a career in law and city politics.
 He briefly attended George Washington University before leaving to pursue a career in journalism.
 While still attending college, Waas began working for American newspaper columnist Jack Anderson.
 Waas first worked for columnist Anderson at age 18, the summer of his freshman year of college: "When I went out for interviews, the subjects took one look at me and just laughed...
 I was one of those 18-year-old kids who looked 15," he once recalled.

 In 1987, when Waas was 26, he learned that he had a life-threatening advanced form of cancer.
 Years later, on June 26, 2006, Washington Post media writer Howard Kurtz wrote that Waas had been told that he had an "incurable Stage C" cancer and faced a "terminal diagnosis."

 Subsequently, Waas successfully sued the George Washington University Medical Center, which had negligently "failed to diagnose his cancer."
 Waas won a $650,000 verdict in the case.
 The verdict, in turn, was later upheld by the D.C.
 Court of Appeals."
 Although, according to a report prepared by a pathologist who testified in the case, "over 90% of [such] patients... are dead within two years," Waas survived and was later declared "cancer-free"—his recovery and survival later described as a miracle by the physicians treating him.
 In winning the appeal of the jury's verdict by the hospital, the appeals court devised new case law expanding the rights of cancer patients and ordinary patients to pursue restitution through the courts because of medical mistakes.

 In 2010, Waas won a Barlett & Steele Award for investigative business reporting for his report on insurance companies dropping patients with breast cancer.
 Waas' investigation revealed that a health insurance company "had targeted policyholders recently diagnosed with breast cancer for aggressive investigations with the intent to cancel their policies."

 Waas is listed as a "Contributor Emeritus" on the masthead of The Village Voice.

 During the Reagan administration, Waas was among a small group of reporters involved in breaking the story of the Iran-Contra affair.

-Waas won an Alicia Patterson Journalism Fellowship in 1992 to research and write about the rights of the institutionalized and incarcerated in the U.S. For his fellowship, he investigated substandard conditions and questionable deaths at institutions for the mentally retarded, mental hospitals, nursing homes, juvenile detention centers, and jails and prisons.
+Waas won an Alicia Patterson Journalism Fellowship in 1992 to research and write about the rights of the institutionalized and incarcerated in the U.S. For his fellowship, he investigated substandard conditions and questionable deaths at institutions for the intellectually disabled, mental hospitals, nursing homes, juvenile detention centers, and jails and prisons.

 In 1998 and 1999, Waas reported on Whitewater and the Clinton impeachment for Salon.com.